Complex-Portal/complex-portal-documentation/cp_content.md

 #### Complex systematic name

-Derived using the Reactome rules for naming complexes.
-In principle this is a string of gene names of the participants of the complex separated by a colon (e.g. "fiba:fibb:fibg").
-The order is determined by the order of synthesis of the complex.
-Where several participants join at the same time, or the order is unknown, alphanumeric order is used.
-Recommended gene names for each model organism will be used; therefore the systematic name may not be consistent when a complex is conserved across a taxonomic range.
+This is a string of gene symbols of the complex participants separated by a colon (e.g. "fiba:fibb:fibg") in alphanumeric order.
+The order is irrestective of species in a host-pathogen complex.
+Recommended gene symbols for each model organism will be used; therefore the systematic name may not be consistent when a complex is conserved across a taxonomic range.

 #### Complex synonym

 All other possible names the complex is known by or can be described as.

-#### Short label
+#### Shortlabel (not displayed on website, only in download files)

-Currently an obligate part of the data model, it may be possible to remove these once the model is updated.
-Currently, an appropriate designation for the complex with species indicated using the UniProt five letter code e.g. fibrinogen_human, tfiid_mouse.
+An obligate part of the data model.
+An appropriate designation for the complex with species indicated using the UniProt five letter code e.g. fibrinogen_human, tfiid_mouse.
 When the same complex is conserved across a taxonomic range, the root name is maintained across all entries e.g. fibrinogen_human, fibrinogen_mouse, fibrinogen_bovin.

+The Shortlabel appears as "gene product name" when a Complex Portal AC is used as annotation object in Gene Ontology annotations.

 ### Complex Participants

 #### Proteins

-All proteins are derived from, and linked to, UniProtKB, ideally UniProtKB/Swiss-Prot.
-Isoform and chain designators will be used when appropriate.
+All proteins are derived from, and linked to, [UniProtKB](uniprot.org/) identifiers, ideally UniProtKB/Swiss-Prot.
+Isoform and chain designators are used when appropriate.
 Should one or more isoforms exist, annotation will be to the canonical protein entry unless either only one isoform is known to exist in the complex or different isoforms give the complex different properties.
-In the latter case, a separate entry should be made for each variation with detail given in "curated-complex" or "complex-properties" as appropriate (see below for details on complex variants).
+In the latter case, a separate entry should be made for each variation with detail given in the "Description" or "Properties" section as appropriate (see below for details on complex variants).

 #### Small molecules /polysaccharides

-All small molecules are derived from, and linked to, ChEBI.
-Small molecules are entered if they are integral to the complex or bind to the complex as part of its function, e.g. cofactors, electron donors/acceptors, such as ATP, H+.
+All small molecules are derived from, and linked to, [ChEBI](https://www.ebi.ac.uk/chebi/) identifiers.
+Small molecules are included only if they are integral to the complex or bind to the complex as part of its function, e.g. cofactors, electron donors/acceptors, such as ATP, H+.
 Enzyme targets are not added as participants.
-For example, ATP is entered as a cofactor if the enzyme function is NOT primarily an ATPase (e.g. EBI-9008779 gyrase_ecoli) but NOT entered for ATPases where it is a substrate (e.g. EBI-9007893 mfd-uvra_ecoli, a DNA translocase).
+For example, ATP is entered as a cofactor if the enzyme function is NOT primarily an ATPase (e.g. [GyrA-GyrB DNA Gyrase complex](https://www.ebi.ac.uk/complexportal/complex/CPX-2177)) but NOT entered for ATPases where it is a substrate (e.g. [TRCF-UvrA complex](https://www.ebi.ac.uk/complexportal/complex/CPX-2155)).
+In the latter case the substrate is added using a [Gene Ontology](http://geneontology.org/) annotation, e.g. [ATP binding](https://www.ebi.ac.uk/QuickGO/term/GO:0005524).

 #### Nucleic acids

 Nucleic acids are only entered as participants when they are an obligate part of the complex.
-Non-coding RNA participants are linked to RNACentral, all other nucleic acid types are created as generic molecules linked to generic ChEBI identifiers.
-For complexes which assemble and then bind to a nucleic acid, this function is indicated in free text and using GO terms such as GO:0003677 DNA binding.
+Non-coding RNA participants are linked to [RNACentral](https://rnacentral.org/) identifiers, all other nucleic acid types are created as generic molecules linked to generic [ChEBI](https://www.ebi.ac.uk/chebi/) identifiers.
+For complexes which assemble and then bind to a nucleic acids, this function is indicated in free text and annotated using [Gene Ontology](http://geneontology.org/) terms such as [DNA binding](https://www.ebi.ac.uk/QuickGO/term/GO:0003677).

+#### Complex

+A complex can also be a participant of a complex, e.g. [CMG-Pol epsilon complex](https://www.ebi.ac.uk/complexportal/complex/CPX-1556).

 ### Participant Features

-- Any features known to be involved in the reactions are mapped to the underlying sequence, as given in the source database, and cross-referenced to InterPro when possible.
-If a PTM is required for complex activation, this is curated as a feature and the effects detailed in the annotation field 'Complex-properties'.
+- Any feature is mapped to the underlying sequence, as given in the source database, and cross-referenced to InterPro when possible.
+- If a PTM is required for complex formation or activation it is curated as a feature and the effects detailed in the "Properties" section.
-- Binding sites or residues within proteins, known to directly interact within the complex, are shown as linked features in the graphical views.
+- Binding regions or residues within proteins known to directly interact within the complex are shown as linked features in the graphical views.
-- Stoichiometry is added, when known.
-Stoichiometry=0 is used for participants with no information about stoichiometry.
+- Stoichiometry is added when known.
+Stoichiometry=0 (or empty field on the website and single participant in the Complex Viewer) is used for participants with no information about stoichiometry.
 It is common that stoichiometry is only know for some participants in the same complex.

 ### Interaction Type

-This is always 'Physical association' - the controlled vocabulary term indicating that these proteins are present in the same complex - unless there are one or two protein species involved in which case it will be 'Direct interaction'.
-Proteins directly binding to each other within a larger complex will be indicated by linked features (see above).
+This is always 'Physical association', indicating that these proteins are present in the same complex.

 ### Free text annotation

-#### Curated-complex
+#### Description

 A brief, free-text description of the function of the complex, written in the same style as a UniProtKB/Swiss-Prot entry.
 For example "Required for processive DNA replication and may act as a replicative helicase during DNA synthesis.
 Plays a central role in S-phase genome stability.".

-#### Complex-properties
+#### Properties

 Details of physical properties of the complex.
 This may include details about the topology, varying (as opposed to absolute) stoichiometry, molecular weight and Stoke's radius of the complex.